 Once you become an S Corp, you become an employee of the company, and you MUST pay yourself a “reasonable salary”.
 It’s not a choice, it’s a requirement.
 So, you need to put yourself on payroll and pay yourself like an employee.
 That means withholding the necessary payroll taxes, and paying in the required EMPLOYER taxes on top of that.

-But second, since you are now an employee of your company, you are no longer considered self-employed, and you don’t have to pay self employment taxes (which is currently over 15% of taxable income)
+But second, since you are now an employee of your company, you are no longer considered self-employed, and you don’t have to pay self employment taxes (which is currently over 15% of your taxable income)

-That mean that any profits that you have at the end of the year (after paying yourself your salary + applicable payroll taxes) will only be taxed at your personal income tax bracket, and you won’t have to pay that ADDITIONAL 15+% in Self Employment taxes.
+That means that any profits that you have at the end of the year (after paying yourself your salary + applicable payroll taxes) will only be taxed at your personal income tax bracket, and you won’t have to pay that ADDITIONAL 15+% in Self Employment taxes.

 Things to Evaluate When Considering an S Corp Structure